gabtonete/frontend-newsletter-nextjs/README.md

 - Mobile-first concept, transmiting security to any mobile user
 - Axios backend integration
 - Next.js componentization using the best and most practices components

+This is a app under development, all inserted data in this platform will be deleted after 5 minutes.